arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Arizona

 The Arizona Judicial Branch follows §13–905 of the Arizona Revised Statutes in matters regarding sealing and expungement.
 In Arizona, records are set aside rather than sealed or expunged.
 ‘Setting aside’ refers to the vacation of the judgment of guilt and dismissal of the charges against a convicted individual.
-However, a conviction set aside is not sealed away or expunged, and members of the public can access the case files.
-The documents will also appear during background checks.
+However, a conviction set aside is not sealed away or expunged, and members of the public may access the case files.
+The documents may also appear during background checks.
 Nevertheless, to show the dismissal of charges, the court set aside order will also be visible.
 Persons not eligible to have criminal records set aside include offenders convicted of a criminal offense which:

 • Involves the infliction of severe physical harm